Quickly Improve Your Reading Concentration, Focus, Comprehension and Speed

 Reading with variable-speed voice and text enables almost all average readers and all ESL and struggling readers to instantly double their reading speed while increasing their comprehension, as they read assigned reading from their teachers at normal speaking speed.
 Focus and concentration also increase immediately.
 Later in this article you will see exactly why.

 Dramatic improvement occurs with two hours of instruction.
 In the first hour of instruction students learn how to read their assigned reading, with real understanding and at half the time.
 In the second hour of instruction, students learn how to increase their comprehension even more, as they also double their reading speed once again (from 150 words per minute up to 300 words per minute).
-By doing the free homework assignment, and practicing some by actually reading their assigned reading, students can quickly increase their initial reading speed 100% once again, to 450 words per minute.
+By doing the free homework assignment, and practicing some by actually reading their assigned reading, students can quickly increase their initial reading speed 100% once again, to 450 words per minute and above.

 Order